Skip to main content

 • 274 reports of patient deaths

 These numbers likely underrepresent the true scope of the problem.
-The FDA has warned Intuitive Surgical about failure to report adverse events, and researchers note that voluntary reporting systems capture only a fraction of actual incidents.
+The FDA warned Intuitive Surgical in 2013 for failure to report adverse events, and researchers note that voluntary reporting systems capture only a fraction of actual incidents.

 Common Surgical Robot Injuries